bpmn-io/element-templates/docs/LIFE_CYCLE.md

 If a new template version is available then the properties panel UI will you the ability to upgrade to the new version.

 The built-in [upgrade mechanism](#upgrade-behavior) ensures that compatible properties (identified by `binding`) are kept, new defaults are accounted for and so forth.

+### Indicating compatibility

+Similar to [upgrading](#upgrading-to-a-new-version) just so that [compatibility](#compatibility) is determined by matching configured _engines_ with requirements defined by an element template.

+If the current template is incompatible in a given environment, and a compatible template is available, then the properties panel UI will suggest you to switch to that compatible version; it may very well be an older one.
+If no compatible version is available, then this will be indicated and the user must [resolve the issue themselves](#migrate-to-a-different-template).

+During upgrading/downgrading the [upgrade mechanism](#upgrade-behavior) ensures that compatible properties (identified by `binding`) are kept, new defaults are accounted for and so forth.

+Similar to [deprecated templates](#deprecation) incompatible templates will not be offered in the modeling UI.

 ### Migrate to a Different Template